Types of surgery for soft tissue sarcoma

 It’s difficult to give general information about sarcoma surgery.
 The type of operation you have depends on where in your body the sarcoma is.
 Many sarcomas are in the arm or leg.

 The aim of most surgery is to completely remove the cancer.
-The most common operation is called a wide local excision.
+The most common operation for this is a wide local excision.
 This means removing the cancer with a border of healthy tissue around it.
 Removing a border of healthy tissue with no cancer cells lowers the risk of the sarcoma coming back.

 For specific information about your operation, talk to your surgeon or specialist nurse.
 They can explain the aim of your surgery and what this will involve.
 It can help to make a list of any questions you have and take these to your appointment.